+Safety considerations and the elimination or mitigation of these hazards start in the engineering design phase.
 In a general sense 'safety by design' is a concept that encourages product designers to 'design out' health and safety risks during design development.
 This concept is not unique to geothermal design, and covers a range of industry sectors.
+The concept is supported by legal regulations in many jurisdictions that require designers to specifically identify and treat hazards.